19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 All undertakings of whatever nature of —

-(a) a securities exchange, a futures exchange, a clearing house or an exchange holding company approved under the Securities and Futures Act (Cap.
+(a) an approved exchange, an approved clearing house or an approved holding company, as defined in section 2(1) of the Securities and Futures Act (Cap.
 289);

+[Act 4 of 2017 wef 08/10/2018]

 (b) Singapore Customs;